Meesz/Locademy/README.md

   Displays all courses with progress bars and a "Continue Watching" section.

 - Offline-first
-  Uses IndexedDB and the File System Access API.
+  Uses IndexedDB and browser file APIs.
 Your files remain on disk.

 ---